Car hire comparison made easy

-Rentalcargroup offers a price comparison of all car rental companies in Asuncion.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Asuncion.
+Rentalcargroup offers a price comparison of all car rental companies in Asuncion, Paraguay.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Asuncion, Paraguay.

 Asuncion Car Hire Comparison | We offer a price comparison of all car hire suppliers in Asuncion but you choose your car hire based on price, car hire agency and fleet choice.

 Asunción is the capital and economic centre of Paraguay.

 The city of Asuncion is home to a little more than 500,000 people.
 It is a young city: 65% of its residents are under the age of 30.
 From Saturday in the evening and all Sunday most businesses are closed and the city centre can appear fairly deserted.